 Halloween is creeping up fast, and while spooky costumes and haunted houses steal the show, the real fright night MVP is candy.
 But beware!
 Not all Halloween treats are friendly to your fangs.
 Some snacks can turn your smile into a dental horror story, while others are more tooth-friendly (and might even give your grin a little treat of its own).
 Before your little monsters dig into their trick-or-treat loot, let’s sink our Halloween teeth tips into which candies keep your smile safe and which ones are a dental nightmare!

 Candy bars that contain nuts like almonds, peanuts, or cashews are generally better than their sticky, caramel-filled counterparts.
-Nuts help scrape sticky residue from teeth and stimulate saliva production, your mouth’s natural defence against decay.
-Saliva helps wash away food particles, neutralise acids, and strengthen enamel.
+Nuts help scrape sticky residue from teeth and stimulate saliva production, your mouth’s natural defense against decay.
+Saliva helps wash away food particles, neutralize acids, and strengthen enamel.
 Nut-filled bars paired with a lower-sugar chocolate base can be a more tooth-friendly option.

 You might be surprised, but candies like Smarties or Pixy Stix, while pure sugar, dissolve quickly and don’t stick to teeth.
 This quick dissolution means less opportunity for acid-producing bacteria to thrive.